dactylographsy/browser-dactylographsy/README.md

 - 1.13.0/1.0.0 Initial release after migrating sources from `grunt-dactylographsy`
 - 1.0.1 Fix typo in when logging
 - 1.0.2 Update major set of dependencies among them babel@6.0.x
+- 1.0.3 Reduce amount of polyfills to just es6-promises

 ## Acknowledgements